The Candy Cane Story and Free Printable Bookmark

 - John3:16 “For God so loved the world, that he gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.”

 I’ve made a bookmark with the candy cane poem to go along with the story.
-Sign up below and receive your very own bookmarks in pdf form that you can print and share.
-As soon as you sign up a page will open up with instructions to your download link.
+Sign up below and immediately receive your very own bookmarks in pdf form that you can print and share.
 Thanks so much